osmhpi/stallgov-evaluation/openbenchmarking/README.md

 Use `setup.sh` to install the Phoronix Test Suite and its dependencies via APT.
 If your system uses another package manager, please use https://github.com/phoronix-test-suite/phoronix-test-suite/releases/ to download the current package.

 Furthermore, the setup script installs the given tests listed in `openbenchmarking.tests` and creates run scripts for each of them in `../utils/workloads/`.
-If test dependencies are not installed correctly, you can comment in `setup.sh:41` or use this line to install missing dependencies yourself.

 ## Running